the-markup/investigation-isp/README.md

 Raw API responses from lookup tools are saved by block group in `data/intermediary/isp`.
 The complete directory us not stored on GitHub due to space restrictions.
 See [end of this section](#Download-all-data) on how to access this data.
 We provide one file as an example of a block group's data on this directory.

 We merge demographic data from the 2019 American Community Survey (`data/intermediary/census`), historic HOLC grades (`data/input/redlining`) for each ISP and save them with this pattern `data/output/speed_price_{isp}.csv.gz`.

-Tables and figures featured in our methodology and story can be found in `data/ouput/tables` and `data/output/figures`, respectively.

 ### Download all data